-Now here is the interesting thing: Jesus quotes from this passage in those dark hours before his death, affirming that it is “fulfilled” in the treachery of Judas (John 13:18).
+Now here is the interesting thing.
+Jesus quotes from this passage in those dark hours before his death, affirming that it is “fulfilled” in the treachery of Judas (Jn.
+13:18).
 However, in quoting the passage from David, the Lord omits the phrase, “my familiar friend, in whom I trusted.”

-The point is this: while the passage had an original import with reference to David (a portion of it applying exclusively to the king), it had an ultimate fulfillment in the Savior’s betrayal.
+and those who had betrayed him (a portion of it applying exclusively to the king), it had an ultimate fulfillment in the Savior’s betrayal by Judas.

-(2) Having established the precedent of remote application and ultimate fulfillment, we are prepared, we believe, to make that same sort of application to the passage at hand—2 Samuel 7:12-16.
+Having established the precedent of remote application and ultimate fulfillment, we are prepared, we believe, to make that same sort of application to the passage at hand—2 Samuel 7:12-16.

 Read the entire text carefully.
 It is a prophecy conveyed by Nathan to David.
 We are confident that the context refers first partially to Solomon, David’s immediate son, and then, in part, finally to David’s more illustrious “son,” Jesus Christ (Matthew 1:1).

-The prophecy plainly encompasses, however, a far grander scope than that of Solomon’s day, as is suggested by the “last words” of David himself (2 Samuel 23:1ff) and the comments of several inspired New Testament writers.
+The prophecy plainly encompasses, however, a far grander scope than that of Solomon’s day, as is suggested by the “last words” of David himself (2 Sam.
+23:1ff) and the comments of several inspired New Testament writers.

-The testimony of God’s angel to the virgin Mary clearly reflects the promise of 2 Samuel 7:12ff: “[T]he Lord God shall give unto him the throne of his father David: and he shall reign over the house of Jacob for ever; and of his kingdom there shall be no end” (Luke 1:32-33).
+The testimony of God’s angel to the virgin Mary clearly reflects the promise of 2 Samuel 7:12ff: “[T]he Lord God shall give unto him the throne of his father David: and he shall reign over the house of Jacob for ever; and of his kingdom there shall be no end” (Lk.
+1:32-33).
 Peter’s testimony on the day of Pentecost also reflects the prediction of 2 Samuel 7 (see Acts 2:30).

-Finally, the inspired author of the book of Hebrews quotes from Nathan’s prophecy and makes the application to Christ (Hebrews 1:5).
+Finally, the inspired author of the book of Hebrews quotes from Nathan’s prophecy and makes the application to Christ (Heb.
+1:5).

-All of these facts, therefore, lead only to the conclusion that 2 Samuel 7:12-16 has a two-fold thrust: first there was a limited application to Solomon; finally, there was to be a more glorious fulfillment in the Messiah’s reign.
+All of these facts, therefore, lead only to the conclusion that 2 Samuel 7:12-16 has a two-fold thrust.
+First there was a limited application to Solomon.
+Finally, there was to be a more glorious fulfillment in the Messiah’s reign.